This is the long, rectangular rear garden to a semi-detached property in a quiet road in Beckenham, Kent.

 At the back of the garden there was also a concrete area with a raised vegetable bed.

 Existing planting consisted of some trees and various shrubs and perennials.

-The owners have lived in the property for some time and were ready for a complete overhaul of the garden space to make it not only more useable, but also more attractive and inviting.
+The owners have lived in the property for some time and were ready for a complete overhaul of the garden space to make it not only more usable, but also more attractive and inviting.

 They wanted a fairly traditional feel to the new garden, using curves as a basis for the design, rather than straight lines and angles, which may jar with the age and style of the property.
 The key word they came up with was ‘timeless’.

 They also wanted to demolish the existing garage and replace it with much needed studio space to pursue one of the owner’s artistic interests.

 The new studio occupies the same footprint as the original garage with bi-fold doors facing into the patio area, a window at the garden end and a roof light.
 It also has plumbing for a sink and tap and of course, power and light.

 The old crazy paving outside the conservatory was removed and, in its place we added a new area using natural, riven stone in warm colours with a circle at its centre that makes the space look so much bigger.
 With the doors opening out onto the patio from both the conservatory and the new studio, the space now has a pleasing courtyard feel.